kcsayem/porflio-optimization/README.md

         Bonds: 10 years US Treasury Bonds
         Data from 2009 to 2017 were used to make portfolios.
         Data of 2018 were used to test the portfolios Investment was done in year 2019.
+        Data is collected from yahoo finance.
+        (I ignored data after 2019 data due to the volatile nature of stock for covid 19 situation)

 ### Overall portfolio Report
         Portfolio 1: